rshah18/leetcode/Dynamic Programming/Part 1. Memoization.md

 ```

 * Height is the distance between the root node and the furthest leaf node
-* At every level we are calling the functions doubling the number of function calls
+* At every level we are calling the functions twice doubling the number of function calls
 * for `n` levels our time complexity becomes `O(2^n)`

 <img src="C:\ravi\LeetCode\img\dp3.6.7.png" alt="dp3.6.7" style="zoom:80%;" />